SomePineaple/Phantom/README.md

 [injector](https://github.com/kubo/injector).

 ## Video Tutorial
-If you want to follow a video tutorial on building and installing, take a look [here](https://youtu.be/4WHQAj3voWk)
+If you want a video on how to use the client, check [this](https://youtu.be/NoA4psrEZsQ) out